s4ke/Master-Thesis/src/md/030-parrows.md

 For both the GpH Haskell and `Par` Monad implementations we could use general instances of `ArrowParallel` that just require the `ArrowChoice` type class.
-With Eden this is not the case as we can only spawn a list of functions, which we cannot extract from general Arrows.
+With Eden this is not the case as we can only spawn a list of functions which we cannot extract from general Arrows.
 While we could still manage to have only one instance in the module by introducing a type class